GilbertCancel/Project2/README.txt

 This project is available on my personal Github page.
-However this project was developed on replit so you may also find the project here: https://replit.com/join/drhejdsu-gilbertocancel (Note that Proj2.java was changed to Main.java)
+However this project was developed on replit so you may also find the project here: https://replit.com/join/drhejdsu-gilbertocancel (Note that Proj2.java was changed to Main.java and the project may take a couple of minutes to display the GUI.)

 IMPORTANT
 I am not solely responsible for this project.